bchase/stripe-servant/README.md

 This package currently targets Stripe API version [`2017-08-15`](https://stripe.com/docs/upgrades#2017-08-15) and you can find copies of the documentation for that Stripe version in [`bchase/stripe-docs`](https://github.com/bchase/stripe-docs/tree/master/v2017-08-15).

-A `StripeVersion` data type is also provided, but it currently only serves to set the [`Stripe-Version`](https://stripe.com/docs/api#versioning) header appropriately.
+A `Version` data type is also provided, but it currently only serves to set the [`Stripe-Version`](https://stripe.com/docs/api#versioning) header appropriately.

 ## Usage